StJudeWasHere/seonaut/README.md

 # SEOnaut
 ![SEOnaut technical SEO tool](https://seonaut.org/seonaut.png)

-This repo contains the code for SEOnaut, a web based technical SEO audit tool.
+This repository contains the code for SEOnaut, a web based technical SEO audit tool.

+A hosted version of SEOnaut is available at [seonaut.org](https://seonaut.org).

 ## Running SEOnaut with Docker